hal/console/README.md

     - Switch between applications using the breadcrumb
     - Add deployments using drag & drop
     - Macro recording
-    - Fully PatternFly compliant
+    - PatternFly compliant
     - Enhanced form items for lists, properties and booleans
-    - Make use of capabilities & requirements to show combo boxes with type-ahead support
+    - Support for capabilities & requirements to show combo boxes with type-ahead support
     - Declarative UI using MBUI and a simple XML format (w/o behaviour).
 See [LoggingView.xml](app/src/main/resources/org/jboss/hal/client/configuration/subsystem/logging/LoggingView.xml) for an example.
     - Remove deprecated APIs